Want to Compile Your poems, Essays, or Stories into a Collection?

 ☐ I noted where each piece originally came from (journal, blog, etc.)

-2. My Work Exists in Digital Form
+2. My Work is also in Digital Format

 ☐ I scanned handwritten work or typed it up for clarity and access